In the interests of full disclosure, we are describing Our Lawyers Advised This Trope here.

 Parodies of the trope may, or may not, have some overlap with Suspiciously Specific Denial.

-See separate document, heretofore referred to as a Sub-Trope, called This Is a Work of Fiction, for instances relating to said notice.
+See separate documents, heretofore referred to as the Sub Tropes of this Super Trope, called This Is a Work of Fiction and Don't Try This at Home, for instances relating to said notices.

 Our lawyers recommend you see also Content Warnings, No Animals Were Harmed, Side Effects Include....